otvorenesudy/otvorenesudy/app/views/static_pages/content/_tos.en.html.md

 #### Basic rules

-Portal allows to search, read and download published information about courts, judges, hearings and judicial decrees.
+Portal allows to search, read and download published information about courts, judges, hearings and judgements.
 The advantage of registration is a possibility to receive notifications about new data based on the search filters selected by the user.
 Registered user is obliged to provide his/her e-mail address upon registration where he/she can be contacted.
 Administrators pledge to contact any user only in case of need and will not send any spam.

 #### Data sources